CEA CONSTRUCTION MANAGEMENT UNIVERSITY GRANT PROGRAM

 The mission of the CEA Construction Management University Program is to award grants to universities that educate students pursuing degrees leading to a career in the construction industry and to develop a network with these universities.
 This program will demonstrate CEA's committment to support and promote education within the building construction industry.
 In addition, the program will enhance CEA and its members' relationships with prominent university construction management programs and their graduates.

-The CEA University Program was recognized by the California State Senate for 15 years of service and $1.77 million dollars in grants.
+The CEA University Grant Program has proudly granted $2.62 million over 20 years, and was recognized by the California State Senate for its support of Construction Management education.
 Click here for more information.

-CEA has identified six universities in Northern California that meet our criteria for funding: University of California, Berkeley; California Polytechnic State University, San Luis Obispo; California State University, Chico; California State University, Fresno; California State University, Sacramento and Stanford University.
+CEA has identified seven universities that meet our criteria for funding: University of California, Berkeley; California Polytechnic State University, San Luis Obispo; California State University, Chico; California State University, East Bay; California State University, Fresno; California State University, Sacramento and Stanford University.
 Collectively, these universities graduate approximately 325 construction management students each year.

 The CEA Construction Management University Grant Program Committee is empowered to review grant applications and provide recommendations to the CEA Board of Directors for final approval.
 The CEA Construction Management University Grant Program Committee evaluates grant applications based on several factors, including impact to the building construction industry and the quality of the grant request.
 Since CEA has started this Program, each university that has applied for funding has been awarded grants.

-- Grant Guidelines and Awards for the 2012 Program Year
+- Grant Guidelines for the 2018 Program Year

-- Grant Application and Awards for the 2011 Program Year
+- Grant Guidelines and Awards for the 2017 Program Year

-- Grant Application and Awards for the 2010 Program Year
+- Grant Guidelines and Awards for the 2016 Program Year

-- Grant Application and Awards for the 2009 Program Year
+- Grant Guidelines and Awards for Past Years

-If you have any questions, please contact Andrew Krimstock.
+If you have any questions, please contact Matt Moynihan.